-The quiet room on the upper sixth form floor is available for you to study in your study period.
+The quiet room on the upper Sixth Form floor is available for you to study in your study period.
 This is a quiet room and no food or drink is allowed in this room.
-The Library is also open if reference materials are required.
+The Library is also open if reference materials are required and the common room is available or students to use.